 Interstate poker is critical to the health of online poker in the United States.
 When two or more states enter a liquidity-sharing agreement, operators can seat players from different states at the same tables.
 Multi-state player pools create bigger tournaments, better prize pools, and busier cash games.

 The Multi-State Internet Gaming Agreement (MSIGA) serves that purpose in the US online poker market.
-Five states are MSIGA members, and any poker site active in at least two member states can share tables across state lines.
+Six states are MSIGA members, and any poker site active in at least two member states can share tables across state lines.

 Interstate Poker Sites